Understanding Bid and Ask Prices in Trading

-What happens to the difference between the two prices?
-This difference is called the spread, and it's kept as profit by the broker or specialist who is handling the transaction.
-In actuality, the spread goes to pay a number of fees in addition to the broker’s commission.
-Keep in mind that the broker's commission is not the same commission you'd pay to a .
+What happens to the difference between the two stock prices?
+This difference is called the spread, and it's kept as a profit by the broker or specialist who is handling the transaction.
+In actuality, the bid/ask spread amount goes to pay a number of fees in addition to the broker’s commission.
+Keep in mind that the broker's commission is not the same commission you'd pay to a retail broker.

 Certain large firms, called market makers, can set a bid/ask spread by offering to both buy and sell a given stock.
 For example, the market maker would quote a bid/ask spread for the stock as $20.40/$20.45, where $20.40 represents the price at which the market maker would buy the stock.
 The $20.45 price shows the price at which the market maker would sell the stock.
 The difference, or spread, benefits the market maker because it represents profit to the firm.

-Because prices move constantly, especially for actively traded stocks, you can’t know what price you'll get if you're a buyer or a seller unless you use specific market orders when trading to lock in a certain price.
+Because prices move constantly, especially for actively traded stocks, you can’t know what price you'll get in a trade if you're a buyer or a seller unless you use specific market orders when trading the stock to lock in a certain price.

 There are ways around the bid/ask spread, but most investors are better off sticking with this established system that works well, even if it does take a little ding out of your profit.
 Advanced strategies are for seasoned, expert traders.

 This isn't to say that you won't ever get to the point of using them and maybe even excelling with them, but you're probably better off sticking to basic rules when you're starting out and just getting your feet wet.
-Understanding is key and when you have that down and have witnessed how the market works time and again, you might consider branching out and experimenting on paper with other strategies before you jump in with both feet and a whole fistful of dollars.
+Understanding is key and when you have that down and have witnessed how the market works time and again, you might consider branching out and experimenting on a paper-trading account with other strategies before you jump in with both feet and a fistful of real dollars.